Calls for expressions of interest

 14. Application form

 The bidder should indicate an interest in participating in the call for tenders by applying.
 If the candidate is pre-selected, the name of the structure indicated on the application file will be used in the shortlist.
-No further changes (name, consortium or other) will be allowed.
+No further changes (legal entity, consortium or other) will be allowed.

-The form is available in English and French and should be completed in one of these languages.
+The form is available in French and English and must be completed in one of these languages.

 It includes the following data: